otrv4/otrv4/otrv4.md

 ```
 ### Shared session state: Phi

-// XXX: check the XMPP example, probably not the right one
+// TODO: check the XMPP example, probably not the right one
+// TODO: include me on menu
 The shared session state (Φ) is any session-specic protocol state available to
 both parties in the underlying protocol.
 For XMPP, for example, it will be the
 stream id.